History Files

 The site may have been occupied by a Saxon church at first, and a Norman church can be dated to before 1100.
 In 1871 its parish was united with that of St Mary Magdalene (see below), and the church was enlarged.
 On 1 June 1942, it was gutted by a German bombing raid which laid waste to much of the district (seen on the right).
 The bells partially melted and were later lost.
 The ruins were cleared in October 1952 and the tower was only just saved from demolition.

 Whitefriars Monastery occupied an area which was focused alongside St George's Church, with a main entrance on Rose Lane, and Lambert's Lane forming its northern boundary.
-The White Friars settled in Canterbury about1325, but by the time of the Dissolution they were was so poor that they petitioned the mayor for relief.
-Of the city's priories, this one has been most completely erased.
+The White Friars settled in Canterbury about 1325, but by the time of the Dissolution they were was so poor that they petitioned the mayor for relief.
+Of the city's priories, this one has been the most fully erased.
 It now lies underneath the Whitefriars Centre (shown here).

 The remains of St Mary Magdalene stand in Burgate.
 The main church building was a thirteenth century construction, situated where the small garden is today, while the Perpendicular Gothic tower was built between 1502-1503.
 The parish was united with that of St George the Martyr in 1861, and the church was closed down five years later and demolished in 1871.
 Some of its columns and pillars were used to extend St George's, while the tower was fully restored in 1974.

-Two photos on this page contributed by Dickon Love.
+Nine photos on this page by P L Kessler, and two kindly contributed by Dickon Love.
+Additional information by Tricia Baxter.

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.